dnsimple/dnsimple-support/content/articles/redirector.markdown

 ---
 title: DNSimple Redirector
-excerpt: The redirector is a special feature provided by DNSimple that you can use to redirect a host name to another URL.
+excerpt: The redirector is a special feature provided by DNSimple that you can use to redirect HTTP requests sent to a host name to a different URL.
 categories:
 - Domains
 ---